invisibleXML/ixml/misc/proposal-F-S.md

 ````

 As is the case for for XML namespaces generally, the pragma data
-should be a legal URI, but ixml processors are not obligated to check
+SHOULD be a legal URI, but ixml processors are not obligated to check
 the URI for syntactic correctness (although they are may do so), and
-normally should not attempt to dereference it.
+normally SHOULD NOT attempt to dereference it.

 The effect of a namespace declaration is to bind the local part of the
 QName to the given namespace and allow it to be used as a prefix in